Ladvien/ladvien.github.io/_posts/1900-01-10-deep-learning-natural-language-processing-toxic-comment-detector.md

 }
 ```

 Also, as we are loading the data, we are filling any missing values with a dummy token (i.e., "<DT>").
 This probably isn't the _best_ way to handle missing values, however, given the amount of data, it's probably best to try and train the network using this method.
-Then, if you can't get your NN to become as accurate as you want, come back and handle `na` values more strategically.
+Then, come back and handle `na` values more strategically.
 Diminishing returns and all that.

 #### Code: Applying Embeddings
 ```python